harness/developer-hub/docs/service-reliability-management/monitored-service/change-source/firehydrant-change-source.md

 To enable FireHydrant to send incident reports to your designated Slack channels, you'll need to integrate your Slack workspace with FireHydrant.
 To learn how to integrate a Slack workspace with FireHydrant, go to [Integrating with Slack]( https://firehydrant.com/docs/integration-guides/integrating-with-slack/).

-## Add Webhook Step to the Firehydrant runbook
+## Add Webhook Step to the FireHydrant runbook

 You need to configure FireHydrant runbook so that it can send the incident reports to monitored service in Harness SRM.